philipbolle/saas-factory/SF_COMMAND/00_CORE_PRINCIPLES.md

 **Core Engine:** The 'SaaS Factory' is an AI-assisted system that takes a high-level business idea and builds a Minimum Viable Product (MVP) Core.
 **Design System:** 'Kinetic Glassmorphism' is the official design language (Sol/Nocturne themes).
 **Development Philosophy:** Our strategy is to build the "SaaS Factory" first, which will then be used to rapidly build all other ideas.
 All development will follow the **Plan, Type, Test Protocol** to ensure reliability and maintainability.
-**Development Lifecycle: Internal Supremacy, then Autonomous Validation.** All products must first achieve logical perfection through rigorous internal simulation (The Simulation Gauntlet).
-Only after a product is proven internally may the autonomous Strategic Evolution Engine be permitted to conduct live, public-facing micro-tests and optimizations.
-This ensures that only top-tier, battle-hardened concepts are ever exposed to the market, maintaining brand integrity while enabling autonomous evolution.
+**Development Lifecycle: Pragmatic Validation over Theoretic Perfection.** While internal simulation (The Simulation Gauntlet) is critical for hardening our systems, it is not a substitute for real-world feedback.
+Our goal is to shorten the cycle between concept and customer validation by integrating feedback mechanisms at the earliest viable stage.

 ### II.A.
 MVP Definition for the Flagship Product
-**Principle:** The "Minimum Viable Product" for the flagship is not a feature-incomplete version, but a feature-perfected one.
-It must deliver a flawless, concierge-level experience for a single, well-defined workflow.
-The "Rolls Royce" standard applies to the quality of the core functionality, not the breadth of its features.
+**Principle:** The flagship product must deliver a **Minimum Viable Experience (MVE)**.
+This is defined as a single, end-to-end user workflow that is executed flawlessly and delivers immediate, tangible value.
+The "Rolls Royce" standard applies to the quality and reliability of this core experience, not the breadth of features.
+The MVE must include a frictionless mechanism for early adopters to provide feedback, making market validation an integral part of the development process from day one.

 ### II.B.
 The SaaS Ecosystem
 **Principle:** The SaaS Factory is the industrial core of a larger, fully autonomous SaaS Ecosystem.
 The Factory will be used to build a suite of specialized, interoperable SaaS products (e.g., "SaaS Marketer," "SaaS Seller," "SaaS Support").